OmniSharp/omnisharp-vim/README.md

 However, not all diagnostics can only be managed by an `.editorconfig` file, and rulesets are not always a good solution as they involve modifying `.csproj` files, which might not suit your project policies - not all project users necessarily use the same analyzers.

-OmniSharp-vim provides a global override dictionary, where any diagnostic can be marked as having severity `E`rror, `W`arning or `I`nfo, and for ALE users, a `'subtype': 'style'` may be specified.
+OmniSharp-vim provides a global override dictionary, where any diagnostic can be marked as having severity `E`rror, `W`arning or `I`nfo, and for ALE/Syntastic users, a `'subtype': 'Style'` may be specified.
 Diagnostics may be ignored completely by setting their `'type'` to `'None'`, in which case they will not be passed to linters, and will not be displayed in `:OmniSharpGlobalCodeCheck` results.

 ```vim